Learn how to create and read notifications on monday.com using the platform API

 Create notification

-The create_notification mutation sends a notification to the bell icon via the API.
+Sends a notification to the bell icon via the API.
 Doing so may also send an email if the recipient's email preferences are set up accordingly.

 If you send a notification from a board view or widget using seamless authentication, it will be sent from the app and display its name and icon.
 If you use a personal API key to make the call, the notification will appear to come from the user who installed the app on the account.